Strengthen Parliamentary Education and Outreach Centres for Citizen Participation for prevention of electoral violence

 What are important considerations prior to initiating the activity?

-• Consider Context-Specific Programmatic Options: Tailor the programmatic activities to suit the unique political, social, and economic context of each local area.
-Flexibility in combining various options (ideally as many as possible) allows for a more responsive approach though it requires funding.
+• Consider context-specific programmatic options: Tailor the programmatic activities to suit the unique political, social and economic context of each local area.
+Flexibility in combining various options (ideally as many as possible) allows for a more responsive approach, though it requires funding.

-• Engage with Parliament Leadership: Actively involve parliamentary leadership, party whips, MPs and other relevant stakeholders from the outset.
+• Engage with parliament leadership: Actively involve parliamentary leadership, party whips, MPs and other relevant stakeholders from the outset.
 Understanding their priorities and expectations is essential for aligning the initiative with national development strategies and objectives.
 This engagement promotes a sense of ownership and commitment to the initiative, increasing its chances for success.

 2.